 Here are the supplies you’ll need for this craft….

 Continue reading “Basketball Washer Necklace Tutorial”

 The nice thing about having a husband who teaches science, is that we got to use his classroom for our birthday party and it took most of the stress off me, since he conducted most of the experiments (I really had NO idea what I was doing) lol.
 I have to admit, while I thought the kids were going to be bored out of their minds and think that they were ‘back in school’, this party turned out to be so much fun!
 The kids, although some said, “it feels like we’re at school”, were ‘ooing’ and ‘ahhing’ with almost every thing we did.
 So yeah, they were back in school and maybe they learned a thing or two but they still had fun doing it.

 You don’t need to be a scientist or a teacher to pull off this type of birthday party.
 You can do this in your home or better yet outside (it can get kinda messy).
 This is a great indoor birthday party idea and it keeps the kids occupied with all sorts of projects.
 My husband did some other cool exploding/fire displays, however he has all the knowledge on what to mix without blowing things up, so unless you know someone who has this knowledge, I would just stick to the basics… Continue reading “A Science Birthday Party!”

-Valentines Day is right around the corner and what better way to celebrate, than some delicious cookies!
-I obtained this quick and easy recipe from a friend and it is my ‘go to’ for cookies.
-I rarely like baking and if and when I decide to make something from scratch, I don’t want anything complicated.
-I much prefer decorating the cookies over baking them, so here’s the quick and easy recipe for the busy mom
+Valentine’s Day is right around the corner and what better way to celebrate than with some delicious shortbread cookies?
+I obtained this quick and easy recipe from a friend and it is my go to recipe!
+I rarely enjoy baking and if and when I decide to make something from scratch I don’t want anything complicated or that includes too many ingredients.
+I much prefer decorating the cookies over baking them.

 Click here for the perfect royal icing cookie recipe.